cs4241-21a/final_project/README.md

 ## Features:

+1. **View by Selection:** View transactions according to date range selection
+2. **View all times:** View transaction of all times
+3. **Statistics of selection:** Top of page shows statistics of current filter
+4. **Main Page Content Update:** No need to reload the page to get new data anymore
-1. **Faster:** Optimized overall response times in various ways, including a complete overhaul to data structure.
+5. **Faster:** Optimized overall response times in various ways, including a complete overhaul to data structure.
+6. **UI/UX Improvements**

 ## Develop Notes: